tameika/swift-funcMultipleArg-readme-ios-0916/README.md

 Now that's impressive!
 Play around with functions that take multiple arguments a while until you are really comfortable with them.
 There are six more planets in our solar system that you can use in your own examples!

 <a href='https://learn.co/lessons/FunctionsMultipleArg' data-visibility='hidden'>View this lesson on Learn.co</a>

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-funcMultipleArg-readme'>Functions and Multiple Arguments</a> on Learn.co and start learning to code for free.</p>